Libya 3 Days/2 Nights

 • Visit the 2 WW Cemetery in Tripoli contains 1,369 Commonwealth burials of the Second World War, 133 of them unidentified

-• Discover the cultural and historical depth of Tripoli, a modern city filled with remnants of a grand past, including the Arch of Marcus Aurelius, the Ahmad Pasha al Qaramanli Mosque, and the Naga Mosque
+• Discover the cultural and historical depth of Tripoli, a modern city filled with remnants of a grand past, including the old British Consulate, the Arch of Marcus Aurelius, the House of Ahmad Pasha al Qaramanli, the Naga Mosque, and the old markets.

 • Enjoy one day at the magnificent coastal site of Leptis Magna, one of the largest and best-preserved Roman cities in the world